Android Assets for Various Screen densities

 • 1 XXHDPI = 3 MDPI

 For instance, the launcher icon is 48, 72, 96 or 144 pixels (mdpi, hdpi, xhdpi, and xxhdpi), depending on the screen density.
-This will then result in the points on the screen, which may be fewer than the amount of pixels, based on the screen density.
+This will then map to points on the screen, which may be fewer than the amount of pixels, based on the screen density.

 If you look at the Android Developer Iconography Page, it suggests that you should create your launcher icon in 864x864 pixels.
 This gives you an image that can be evenly divided to the various sizes.